Russian court blocks major LGBT online groups

-A Russian court has ruled that two popular LGBT networking groups be blocked for disseminating "anti-family values", including a major group that has nearly 200,000 members.
+A Russian court has ruled that two popular LGBT networking sites be blocked for disseminating "anti-family values", including a major online group with nearly 200,000 members.

 The court in Saint Petersburg on Wednesday announced the decision against the groups on VK, a Russian platform similar to Facebook.